hpi-swa-teaching/live-programming-systems/projects/jshell/analysisPlan_jshell.md

  Following distances evolves in the context of the JShell.

  1. Small Temporal Distance:
  As already mentioned, the evaluation of single statements and expressions as well as the replacement of code during run-time are activities that are perceived as live by users.
-These mechanisms causes immediate feed due to their short execution times therefore providing a small temporal distance.
+These mechanisms causes immediate feedback due to their short execution times, therefore, providing a small temporal distance.

  2. Any Spatial Distance:
  The spatial distance depends on how developers using the JShell for their needs.
 If users for example interact with the JShell based on the provided command line, a small spatial distance arise.
 However, if IDEs or editors are used in order to develop applications that are afterwards executed using the JShell, the spatial distance is arbitrary and therefore individually for each user.

  3. Small Semantic Distance:
- The Jshell represents an execution environment for applications written in Java.
-Therefore users intentionally interact with the JShell in order to write code for their applications or to execute it.
+ The JShell represents an execution environment for applications written in Java.
+Therefore, users intentionally interact with the JShell in order to write code for their applications or to execute it.
 As a result, their fully aware of the behavior and the results arising from the entered code.
 The semantic distance is therefore small.

 *D. Ungar and H. Lieberman & C. Fry Debugging and the Experience of Immediacy Communications of the ACM, ACM, 1997, 40, 38-43*